ECO (Educating Children Outdoors) Homeschool Adventures

 Our sessions may include hikes, nature exploration, games, experiments, art projects, or scientific surveys.
 Participants in our younger sessions will also receive extension activities that can be completed at home with their whole family.
 Topics rotate each month and sessions are offered August through May.

-Select an age group below to find out our upcoming dates and to register.
+Select an age group below to find out our upcoming sessions.

 Elementary (1st – 5th)